All About Kourtney Kardashian’s PRP Injections For Hair Loss

 Similar logic applies to PRP hair loss treatments.
 The platelet-rich plasma is injected into the scalp to repair damaged hair follicles and encourage fuller, thicker hair growth.
 And while Kourtney was treating a relatively mild incident, the procedure can be used as a remedy for both male and female pattern baldness and hair loss.

-“In males, hair loss often presents itself as a receding hairline, while in females, it usually presents itself as thinning hair,” says dermatologist Sapna Palep, MD, of Spring Street Dermatology in New York City.
+“In males, hair loss often presents itself as a receding hairline, while in females, it usually presents itself as thinning hair,” says dermatologist Sapna Palep, MD, founder of Spring Street Dermatology in New York City.
 “Male pattern baldness is a combination of genetics and the male hormone dihydrotestosterone.
 The cause in females can be multifactorial.”

 As Dr. Palep explains, causes of hair loss in women can range from telogen effluvium (temporary hair loss) induced by extreme stress (think: surgery, emotional trauma, illness, weight loss) or certain medications (i.e. oral contraceptives, Accutane) to androgenetic alopecia (a.k.a. female pattern hair loss), which is often genetic.